chef-boneyard/chef-rfc/rfc036-dialects.md

 * Environments: `.rb` and `.json`
 * Nodes: `.rb` and `.json`

-The only allow externally visible changes are in unifiying the loading behavior between Chef and chef_fs.
+The only allow externally visible changes are in unifying the loading behavior between Chef and chef_fs.

 ## Copyright